steinerd/Loupedeck.AudioSwitcherPlugin/README.md

 In short, this is a dynamically generated _folder_ accessible via "Audio Devices" button.

+As of (4/28/2022), an additional experiemental PTT (mic mute press-to-talk) button functionality was added.

 ## Credits

 This plugin makes use of [Sean Chapman's/xenolightning](https://github.com/xenolightning) [AudioSwitcher](https://github.com/xenolightning/AudioSwitcher) project/NuGet Package.